Insights

 Insights from RILA LINK 2024

-RILA LINK 2024 was a fantastic opportunity to take the pulse of the retail supply chain industry.
-Lots of the attendees we talked to were trying to figure out emerging trends, how they could best help their organizations adapt quickly to the future worker, how they could better serve their customers and basically: what is the “Next Demand.”
+RILA LINK 2024 was a fantastic opportunity to take the pulse of the retail supply chain industry and understand the emerging retail supply chain trends.
+Lots of the attendees we talked to were trying to predict where the industry is heading in 2024, how they could best help their organizations adapt quickly to the future, how they could better serve their customers, and basically, what is the “Next Demand.”

 We heard retailers say loud and clear that in a tough labor market, they’re looking for innovative ways (that don’t require a ton of CapEx) to leverage data to hedge against labor availability and increase resiliency.
 It’s a perfect time to think about products that can plug into your current ecosystem and get them to the next level – like CognitOps.
 CognitOps Align SaaS solution unlocks WMS data to enable worker productivity insights, predictive labor planning, warehouse troubleshooting, faster throughput and more – increasing warehouse productivity and reducing churn.